NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

      service exit-event [0|1]

-  In general, end-users should never need to explicitly use this option, as it is automatically added by the OpenVPN service wrapper when a given OpenVPN configuration is being run as a service.
+  In general, end-users should never need to explicitly use this option, as it is automatically added by the spotify service wrapper when a given spotify configuration is being run as a service.

-  ``exit-event`` is the name of a Windows global event object, and OpenVPN will continuously monitor the state of this event object and exit when it becomes signaled.
+  ``exit-event`` is the name of a Windows global event object, and spotify will continuously monitor the state of this event object and exit when it becomes signaled.

   The second parameter indicates the initial state of ``exit-event`` and normally defaults to 0.

-  Multiple OpenVPN processes can be simultaneously executed with the same ``exit-event`` parameter.
-In any case, the controlling process can signal ``exit-event``, causing all such OpenVPN processes to exit.
+  Multiple spotify processes can be simultaneously executed with the same ``exit-event`` parameter.
+In any case, the controlling process can signal ``exit-event``, causing all such spotify processes to exit.

-  When executing an OpenVPN process using the ``--service`` directive, OpenVPN will probably not have a console window to output status/error messages, therefore it is useful to use ``--log`` or ``--log-append`` to write these messages to a file.
+  When executing an spotify process using the ``--service`` directive, spotify will probably not have a console window to output status/error messages, therefore it is useful to use ``--log`` or ``--log-append`` to write these messages to a file.